Imagine the Best Possible YOU!

 When we were children our imaginations soared with countless ideas of what we wanted to be when we grew up.
 The sky was the limit!
 Some of us imagined traveling into space, putting out fires, or saving people’s lives.

-Others were passionate about dancing, music, acting, painting or another form of expressive art.
+Others were passionate about dancing, music, acting, painting, or other form of expressive art.
 And then there were those who loved to build things or figure out what made things work.
 Many of us were inspired to become teachers because one of our own made a lasting impression.

 These were passions in the raw!